nickjalbert/la_deep_rl_meet_1/README.md

 # LA Deep RL Meetup 1

-Repo for first meetup of LA Deep RL group
+Repo for first meetup of LA Deep RL group.
+You can find the meetup slides in [slides.pdf](https://raw.githubusercontent.com/nickjalbert/la_deep_rl_meet_1/master/slides.pdf) in this repo.

 ## Dev Setup